vincbeaulieu/AudioReportAI/README.md

 * 🛠️ **Tech Stack:** Primarily built on Python, utilizing libraries and frameworks such as scikit-learn, tensorflow, pandas, matplotlib, and numpy.

 ### Funding
 🚀 Propel the future of smart audio transcription and summarization!
-Support the development of AudioReportAI on Patreon and be a catalyst in the AI revolution.
+Support the development of AudioReportAI and be a catalyst in the AI revolution.
 Every bit counts towards a smarter tomorrow.
 Your contribution will help accelerate research, foster innovations, and ensure the continuous enhancement of this project!

 **patreon**: [vincbeaulieu](https://www.patreon.com/vincbeaulieu)
 **ko_fi**: [vincbeaulieu](https://ko-fi.com/vincbeaulieu)